Cog-Creators/Red-DiscordBot/docs/guide_migration.rst

 -------

 V3 introduces Mod Log as an API, thus allowing for cogs to add custom case types that will appear in a server's mod log channel.
+Be sure to checkout :doc:`/framework_modlog` for more on Mod Log`